2D score based estimation of heterogeneous treatment effects: Experiments

 The boxplots that depict the distribution of MSEs obtained under all scenarios are presented in Figure \ref{fig2}.
 We can see that for Scenario 1, our proposed estimator achieves better accuracy when the sample size $n$ is large, and it is the best among the three estimators in these cases.
-The good performance of our method under a large-size setting is consistent when we assume a more complex partition on the defined 2d grid.
-In addition, variation in accuracy, measured by the difference between the upper quartiles and the lower quartiles (also referred as the interquartile ranges) in each boxplot becomes smaller, accompanied with the increase in $d$ and $n$.
-In Scenarios 2 and 3, we introduce non-additivity and non-linear terms into the data model.
+The good performance of our method is consistent when we assume a more complex partition on the defined 2d grid as in Scenario 3.
+In addition, variation in accuracy, measured by the difference between the upper quartiles and the lower quartiles (also referred as the interquartile ranges) in each boxplot becomes smaller, accompanied with the increase in $n$.
+The reason for the enhanced performance when applying our method on a large-size data is due to the nature of nearest neighbor algorithm, which benefits more in learning the boundaries of clusters accurately with a larger sample size.
+Moreover, causal random forest suffers more in accuracy especially as $d$ gets larger \citep{Wager18}, while our method does not impact significantly because it focuses on a lower-dimensional space of the two scores instead of the overall covariate space.
+In Scenario 2, we introduce non-additivity and non-linear terms into the data model.
 Although linear assumptions are violated for both propensity and prognostic models, our method performs better compared to the other two methods regarding accuracy and variability.
-For a potential outcome model with randomized assignment of treatment and constant treatment effects, as in Scenario 5, our method still has the best accuracy compared to the benchmarks, even though large noise is added to the true signal.
-Only in Scenario 6 where we assume a continuous distribution on the propensity model, causal forests outperform our estimator in terms of variation.
-In a high-dimensional setting such as Scenario 7, we consider modified methods with lasso-regularized regressions for both our methodology and endogenous stratification, and our method maintains its superiority as in the low-dimensional set-ups.
+For a potential outcome model with randomized assignment of treatment and constant treatment effects, as in Scenario 4, our method has the best accuracy among all candidates, even though large noise is added to the true signal.
+In Scenario 5, our estimator performs slightly worse than causal forests in accuracy since the true treatment function is not directly dependent on propensity and prognostic scores, but it still outperforms endogenous stratification.
+However, for the previous two cases, our method shows larger variation in accuracy than the others.
+One of the reasons for this phenomenon is due to the misspecification in estimating the true scores and the large variance in constructing tree models.
+When the assumption of a sharp stratification of treatment effects in the 2d space of the two scores is invalid, as in Scenario 6, our method maintains its superiority over the benchmarks.
+With subgroups identified over the 2d interval of the scores, the mean squared errors are reduced through our estimator comparably better than the other methods.
+In a high-dimensional setting such as Scenario 7, we consider modified methods with lasso-regularized regressions for both our methodology and endogenous stratification, and our method remains its high performance as in the low-dimensional set-ups since the piecewise constant structure in treatment effects in the setting does not change.

-In summary, our proposed method achieves a comparably good accuracy, with the smallest variance across 100 Monte Carlo simulations in most cases.